Divergent-Insights/dbtcore-azure/README.md

 ## Workflow

-These are the different development workflows supported by the solution:
+These are the different development workflows supported by the solution: data transformations via dbt, dbt scheduling option 1, dbt scheduling option 2 and infrastructure as code deployment

-### Data Transformations (dbt)
+### Data Transformations via dbt

-1. A developer implements data transformations using dbt models
+1. A developer implements data transformations using dbt models (dbtproject)
 2. dbt models, which are made of SQL and Jinja, are version controlled using Azure DevOps Repos or GitHub
 3. Continuous integration triggers code linting using SQLFluff and testing using dbt's integration testing best practices
 4. Continuous deployment within Azure Pipelines triggers an automated deployment of dbt transformation models to a specific environment